Bloomberg-Beta/Manual/1 - Manual.md

 ### Following on

-Because we have two relatively big funds (each of $75M) for writing modest initial checks, we do plan to devote an unusually large proportion of our funds' resources to following on.
-We will deploy our capital over the usual length of time for a fund: five years or so for all our initial investments, and then follow-on capital after that.
-We do not have a specific timetable for expected returns, one of the benefits of having a single LP with a long-term focus.
+Because we have relatively big funds (compared to the size of our initial checks), we do devote an unusually large proportion of our funds' resources to following on.
+We will deploy our capital over the usual length of time for a fund: three years or so for all our initial investments, and then follow-on capital after that.
+One of the benefits of having a single LP with a long term focus is that we avoid setting a specific timetable for expected returns.

-We won’t follow on in every investment, but if we are excited about putting in more money we might want to follow on for 5x our initial investment -- or more.
+We won’t follow on in every investment, but if we are excited about putting in more money, we might want to follow on for 5x our initial investment -- or more.
 That said, there will also be situations where a company evolves in a way where -- even though it is still a great company -- it would benefit more from another investor’s capital than from ours, so we might not always follow on in great companies.

-We're happy to invest outside of what is typically considered "a round" -- there are some companies where we've invested multiple times in between more formal rounds.

-If asked, we’re happy to be explicit about the conditions under which we’d ask to put more capital into a company.
-Generally, when a team's initial bets prove to be right...
+Unlike our initial investments (where we have an "anyone can say yes" [policy](https://github.com/Bloomberg-Beta/Manual/blob/master/1%20-%20Manual.md#how-we-decide)), our follow-investments are consensus-driven decisions.
+Therefore, we have a much more structured [process](http://tiny.cc/betafollowons), where we typically ask founders to present their latest plans to the entire team.

 ### “Standard terms”